janvmusic/Learning/js-grammar/chapter17.md

     return cat;
   };
 ```
-- Therefore the main purpose of `prototype` is to server as a special lookup objet, which will be shared across all instances of object instantiated.
+- Therefore the main purpose of `prototype` is to server as a special lookup object, which will be shared across all instances of object instantiated.
 - This action will preserve memory!

 #### 17.2.7 Along came new operator